dravila-sl/Research-Data-Management-Framework/DataStorage-FileNamingConventions.md

 <details>
 <summary> <b>Keep the file name short, simple and self-explanatory</b> </summary>

-1. Use abbreviation or code
+1. Use abbreviation or code.

+   _Example:_

-   _Example: Labotory A = LabA, Project 2 = P2, Mouse with serial number 255 = MOU-255_
+   _Labotory A = LabA, Project 2 = P2, Mouse with serial number 255 = MOU-255_

-3. Document the chosen abbreviation and codes.
+2. Document the chosen abbreviation and codes.
 Do not leave any "commonly known" abbreviation undocumented.

 </details>